-- a -for- forward stock split of our capital stock to be effected prior to the effectiveness of the registration statement of which this prospectus is a part; - the conversion of 7,375,631 shares of our outstanding redeemable convertible preferred stock as of June 30, 2019 into an equivalent number of shares of our common stock immediately prior to the completion of this offering; - the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the adoption of our amended and restated bylaws, each of which will occur immediately prior to the completion of this offering; - · no exercise of outstanding stock options or warrants described above; and - no exercise of the underwriters' option to purchase additional shares of our common stock.
+- a -for- forward stock split of our capital stock effected on , 2020; - the automatic conversion of shares of our outstanding redeemable convertible preferred stock as of September 30, 2020 into an equivalent number of shares of our common stock immediately prior to the completion of this offering; - the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the adoption of our amended and restated bylaws, each of which will occur immediately prior to the completion of this offering; - · no exercise of outstanding stock options or warrants described above; and - no exercise of the underwriters' option to purchase additional shares.

-Unless otherwise specified and unless the context otherwise requires, we refer to our Series A, Series A-1 and Series B redeemable convertible preferred stock collectively as, redeemable convertible preferred stock in this prospectus, as well as for financial reporting purposes and in the financial tables included elsewhere in this prospectus, as more fully explained in Note 10 to our financial statements included elsewhere in this prospectus.
+Unless otherwise specified and unless the context otherwise requires, we refer to our Series A, Series A-1, Series B and Series C redeemable convertible preferred stock collectively as redeemable convertible preferred stock in this prospectus, as well as for financial reporting purposes and in the financial tables included elsewhere in this prospectus, as more fully explained in Note 10 to our financial statements included elsewhere in this prospectus.